kayahans/qmc_summer_school_2025/virtual_machine/README.md

       ```
       * There are customization options in the setup script to enable or disable
   different applications.
-      * Use magic word for new keyring if prompted
-      * Reboot
+      * Reboot after successful installation.
       * Check `which qmcpack` works
       * Power Off the VM
       * Clear the CD/DVD with the .iso
       * "Share" the VM, Save As QMCSummerSchool2025Image.utm
-      * Compress (ZIP) the image to reduce the ~16GB image file size.
+      * Compress (ZIP) the image to reduce the ~16GB image file size to ~6GB.